urql-graphql/urql/docs/concepts/philosophy.md

 });
 ```

-In `urql`, the client is the first step towards manging the complexity of GraphQL automatically.
+In `urql`, the client is the first step towards managing the complexity of GraphQL automatically.

 ## Using GraphQL Clients